Coolest, Funkiest Street in Town

 Gamrai shop - in the same block as Smoothie Blues, this liquor wholesaler attracts an early evening crowd with basic, cold (and cheap) local beers at a number of tables on the street.

 Warm Up - supposedly the hottest place in town.
 The crowds here chill out to funk and jazz in the outdoor area, while inside the beats keep a trendy crowd on their feet.
 Sushi bar and a full restaurant, as well as anything you can think of to drink.

 Nimman Promenade - a couple of alleys lined with small boutiques selling plenty of unusual and eye-catching object from art and antiques to fashion and jewellery.
 Right next to Wawee on the west side of the street.

-Soi 1 - this soi next to Rincome hotel is lined with stores featuring the best of Chiang Mai's hand-made furniture, arts and crafts.
+Soi 1 - this soi next to the former Rincome hotel is lined with stores featuring the best of Chiang Mai's hand-made furniture, arts and crafts.

 Gerard Collection - showroom for a local exporter of finely-made and distinctive bamboo furniture.
 Elegant, modern designs, durable and sustainable too.